StarmanMartin/GCATR/README.md

 ![Genetic Code Analysis Toolkit Logo](/man/resources/bio/gcat/logo.png?raw=true)

-This project contains the source code for R version of the Genetic Code Analysis Toolkit (GCAT) project.
+This project contains the source code for the R version of the Genetic Code Analysis Toolkit (GCAT) project.
 Please refer to the [public homepage](http://www.gcat.bio/) and the [project homepage](http://www.mbi.hs-mannheim.de/research/mathematics-of-the-genetic-information.html) for more information.

 # Installation
 GCATR is available for R version 3.5 and higher.
 It requires a C++11 (or later) compiler and [Rcpp (>= 0.12.18)](https://cran.r-project.org/web/packages/Rcpp/index.html) installed on your machine.